Best Inventory Formulas and Ratios to Boost Efficiency in Stockrooms

 Why is inventory turnover important?

 You want to ensure you're turning items quickly to both meet customer demand and avoid the expense of expiring inventory or increased carrying costs.
 But simply knowing your ITR won't accomplish that goal.
-To improve that ratio and optimize your inventory on hand, you'll need to know your pulled consumption value and then be able to act on that data.
+To improve that ratio and optimize your on-hand inventory, you'll need to know your pulled consumption value and act on that data.

-A replenishment app like eTurns TrackStock provides daily usage data, allowing users to collect pulled consumption data, which uses not only quantity, but the dollar value of the inventory (valuation) to use as the numerator in the inventory turnover formula.
-Typically, a stockroom manager measures their inventory turnover by the inventory consumed annually.
+A replenishment app like eTurns TrackStock provides daily usage data, allowing users to collect pulled consumption data that includes not only quantity but also the dollar value of the inventory (valuation), which is used as the numerator in the inventory turnover formula.
+Typically, a stockroom manager measures their inventory turnover by the annual inventory consumed.

 Average Inventory on hand can be measured in three ways, depending on what the organization keeps track of: